 Project Title: Indigenous Pink Leadership Program

 The American Indian Cancer Foundation (AICAF) will expand delivery of the Indigenous Pink Leadership (IPL) program throughout Minnesota and regional tribal and urban communities.
-The IPL program will build on existing culturally tailored community health education through clinic engagement to increase access to screening services to result in more effective breast health outcomes for AlI women.
-The AICAF IPL program evidence-based strategies include 1) group breast health education delivered as “train-the-trainer” format to advance community health capacity; 2) community health and clinic linkages to enhance screening access and 3) call-to-action education resources geared towards AI women.
-AICAF leads cancer screening technical assistance via in-person, phone, email and/or web for community health and clinic systems.
+The IPL program will continue building components for a model framework that identifies evidence-based best practices in breast health education with AI communities.
+The AICAF IPL program evidence-based strategies include 1) breast health education delivered to clinic providers and staff as “train-the-trainer” format to advance clinic and community health capacity; 2) community health and clinic linkages to enhance screening access and 3) a culturally tailored technical assistance (TA) program for community health and clinic systems based on information gathered from the 2017 call-to-action forum and creation of the breast health expert group.
 AICAF IPL program strives to increase breast screening rates and decrease late-stage breast cancer diagnoses among AI women through culturally tailored approaches.

 Project Title: Emergency Financial Assistance Program